How to Make Chilled Hungarian Sour Cherry Soup

 Hungarian cuisine is famous for its deeply flavorful stews and paprika-rich dishes—but come summer, the tables turn.
 As the weather warms, fruit-forward levesek (soups) take center stage.
 On restaurant menus and family tables alike, you’ll find bowls of chilled strawberry soup, peach soup, raspberry soup—and, of course, the beloved Sour Cherry Soup, or Meggyleves.
 I’ve fallen head over heels for this tradition.

-These soups aren’t desserts exactly—but they also aren’t entirely savory.
-They’re a beautiful in-between: lightly sweet, gently spiced, and served cold to refresh the palate on hot days.
-Made with seasonal fruit and often brightened with citrus and warm spices like cinnamon or clove, they reflect the Hungarian love of balance—between tangy and sweet, rustic and elegant, old-world and fresh.
+These soups aren’t quite dessert—but they’re not fully savory either.
+They live in a beautiful in-between: lightly sweet, gently spiced, and served cold to refresh on hot days.
+Made with seasonal fruit, often brightened with citrus and warm spices like cinnamon or clove, they reflect a distinctly Hungarian sense of balance—tangy and sweet, rustic and elegant.

-As someone who loves meals with a sense of rhythm and seasonality, I found this tradition irresistible.
-The idea of opening a summer meal with a chilled fruit soup feels like such a generous, unexpected invitation—like a postcard from another climate and another time.
-It’s not just about taste, but tempo.
-A reminder to start slow, stay cool, and savor.
+As someone who loves meals with a sense of rhythm and seasonality, I find this tradition irresistible.
+Opening a summer meal with a chilled fruit soup feels generous, unexpected—and completely unforgettable.

 Sourcing Sour Cherries in the States

-Back home in Maine, I was eager to recreate the soup—but quickly discovered that finding true sour cherries in the U.S. is no small feat.
-Unlike in Hungary, where sour cherries are abundant and celebrated, they’re rare here and often reserved for commercial baking or pie fillings.
-I searched local freezer sections and reached out to the few orchards that grow them, but with a poor crop year, I came up empty.
+Back home in Maine, I was eager to recreate the soup—but quickly discovered that finding true sour cherries in the U.S. isn’t easy.
+Unlike in Hungary, where they’re abundant, they’re rare here and often reserved for commercial baking.
+I checked local freezer sections and reached out to orchards, but with a poor crop year, I came up empty.

-What’s notable is that even in Budapest, our chef used frozen sour cherries.
-She explained that the juice released as they thaw forms the base of the broth, intensifying both flavor and color.
-In other words: frozen cherries aren’t a compromise—they’re the standard.
+Even in Budapest, though, our chef used frozen sour cherries.
+As they thaw, they release juice that becomes the base of the broth—intensifying both flavor and color.
+In other words: frozen cherries aren’t a compromise; they’re the standard.

 A Note on Cherry Varieties

-Since frozen sour cherries are almost never sold on their own here, I turned to one of my favorite Maine brands, Wyman’s, and picked up their frozen cherry blend (which includes both sweet and tart varieties).
-I cherry-picked—literally—pulling out the vivid, smaller tart cherries for the soup and saving the rest for smoothies and baking.
-A little extra effort, but well worth it.
-(More about cherries in the FAQ section.)
+Since frozen sour cherries are rarely sold on their own here, I turned to Wyman’s frozen cherry blend (a mix of sweet and tart).
+I picked out the smaller, brighter tart cherries for the soup and saved the rest for smoothies and baking—an extra step, but well worth it.
+If you can’t separate cherries, the blend still works—just expect a slightly sweeter soup.

-As soon as the cherries began to simmer with cinnamon, clove, and orange juice, the scent transported me right back to that kitchen in Budapest.
-It reminded me why I fell in love with this soup in the first place—the warmth, the spice, the way memory and flavor intertwine.
+As the cherries simmered with cinnamon, clove, and orange juice, the scent brought me right back to that kitchen in Budapest—the warmth, the spice, and the way memory and flavor intertwine.

 Overhead shot of chilled Hungarian sour cherry soup garnished with cream and herbs.
 Flowers displayed next to a bag of Wyman’s frozen cherry blend.